 Free at Last!

 The ultimate goal of the Center is to release elephants back to Nam Pouy National Protected Area.
 Doing this is much harder than one may think.
 In the wild an elephant’s herd is composed of its actual extended family.
 Here at the Center we have unrelated individuals, who have been raised by humans, and are now put together in a semi-wild environment.
-To combat this issue, we have been doing behavioral studies to learn the personalities of each of our elephants and to better understand the personalities they get along with.
+To combat this issue, we have been doing behavioural studies to learn the personalities of each of our elephants and to better understand the personalities they get along with.

-It is for this reason that they always accompany us in the observation towers or in the field, to give their input on the behaviors and herds we are putting together.
+It is for this reason that they always accompany us in the observation towers or in the field, to give their input on the behaviours and herds we are putting together.
 At the end of the day the herding process is a huge team effort to ensure it happens in a safe and controlled environment, along with rigorous data collection to support our observations with numerical evidence.

 Once we have strong herds here and a strong hold over Nam Pouy, the idea would be to release a new herd every few years with GPS collars on and track their progress in the wild.
 We are currently in the data collection phase of this project, setting up experiments to test the bonds of our elephants and their capability to survive in the wild.
 At the same time, we are also working to learn more about the wild population and the carrying capacity of the park to ensure that any introductions we make will only lead to improved conditions for the captive and wild elephants, as well as the ecology of the forest as a whole.